 1. Put Your Contact at the Top of Your

 Include your contact information at the top of the

 Your location address isn’t mandatory on your resume.
-However, you may consider including it if the job you’re applying for is near where you live.
-If it’s located far away, it’s not advisable to include your location.
+However, you may consider including it if the job you’re applying for is near your home.
+If it’s located far away, including your location is not advisable.
 You risk getting disqualified if the company feels that they need to help you relocate.
 And, if they don’t have a relocation budget, they might choose someone who lives nearby.

 If you’ve to include your location in such a scenario, then the best thing to do is include that you plan to move from your current location to the city where the company is based.